 The rest of this post will just focus on Wix vs WordPress for SEO.
 As an SEO specialist, the question of recommended website hosting platforms often comes up between my colleagues.
 As for my experience ,this personal website is on Wix Premium because I wanted to learn a new platform.
 Before launching this site, I only had worked on WordPress for several years, and had to decline clients who needed help on Wix sites because I wasn’t familiar with it.
 At the time of writing, I have now worked extensively on both Wix and WordPress hosted websites, and learned more about both platforms.
 This article focuses on the open-source WordPress.org, not WordPress.com.

-The first difference is that WordPress is a content management system (CMS), and Wix is not quite a CMS - it’s more of a website building platform.
+The first difference is that WordPress is a CMS and Wix is a website building platform.
 Wix has been growing a lot recently so this seems unlikely, but one thing to keep in mind is that if Wix goes bankrupt or decides to cancel their platform, you’ll have no recourse.
-However, since that’s pretty unlikely, this mostly just comes down to a matter of preference - some marketing professionals who are not familiar with html/css might prefer Wix, but I actually found it quite frustrating that I can’t code my own website.
+However, since that’s pretty unlikely, this mostly just comes down to a matter of preference - some marketing professionals who are unfamiliar with html/css might prefer Wix, but I actually found it quite frustrating that I can’t freely code my own website.